-Create a text file and cut and paste the results.
-Using vi, use i to insert and then paste and escape.
-Then separate the numbers with "," and rows with ";" and then join the rows using "J".
-Then go to grapher and click on "+" and New Point Set and Edit Points, then import your .txt file.
+Type in your points from one of the methods in the following slides or create a text file with your points to import.
+Separate the numbers with "," and rows with ";" with all the points on one line with no spaces.
+Go to grapher and click on "+" and New Point Set and Edit Points, then import your .txt file.